 Our refined products pipelines and related services business reported gross operating margin of \$3 million for the third quarter of 2013 compared to \$7 million for the third quarter of 2012.
 This lower gross operating margin was largely due to a \$15 million decrease in gross operating margin from the TE Products Pipeline.
-Certain sections of our TE Products Pipeline had lower volumes and incurred higher pipeline integrity expenses in preparation for use as integral segments of the Appalachia to Texas Ethane Express (ATEX) pipeline, which is expected to begin commercial operations in the first quarter of 2013.
-Refined products marketing and products terminals reported an aggregate increase in gross operating margin of \$10 million for the third quarter of 2013 compared to 571 MBPD for the third quarter of 2012.
+Certain sections of our TE Products Pipeline had lower volumes and incurred higher pipeline integrity expenses in preparation for use as integral segments of the Appalachia to Texas Ethane Express (ATEX) pipeline, which is expected to begin commercial operations in the first quarter of 2014.
+Refined products marketing and products terminals reported an aggregate increase in gross operating margin of \$10 million for the third quarter of 2013 compared to the third quarter of last year.
+Total pipeline volumes for this business were 568 MBPD for the third quarter of 2013 compared to 571 MBPD for the third quarter of 2012.